-This page contains photographs of mural attributed to Bobby McNamara aka Rogue-One who has shared credits on many murals in Glasgow with his pal Danny McDermott aka EJEK, apologies if I get it wrong (please let me know of any errors).
+This page contains photographs of murals attributed to Bobby McNamara aka Rogue-One who has shared credits on many murals in Glasgow with his pal Danny McDermott aka EJEK, apologies if I get it wrong (please let me know of any errors).

 Travellers on the Clockwork Orange are presented with a great set of Rogue-One’s work Cowcaddens Station, in the shape of his ‘Hand Shadow Puppets’ in the underpass at the station, I wish I had seen this when my sons were younger, I always wanted to create those shapes.